Andrew Jimenez, Vice President of Technology for Anixter, reviews the four main cooling strategies that drive efficiencies in your data center.

 So, using these basic steps will provide for a more energy-efficient data center.
 Thanks for your time and have a great day.

-For more on data center efficiency considerations, download our Energy Efficiencies and Environmental Considerations for the Data Center white paper.
+For more on data center efficiency considerations, download our Data Center Thermal Efficiency Best Practices white paper.